yeonjuan/es-html-parser/README.md

 }
 ```

+The `line` field is a number representing the line number where the node positioned.
+(1-based index).

+The `column` field is a number representing the offset in the line.
+(0-based index).

 #### Token

-All tokens implement `Token` interface.
+All tokens implement the `Token` interface.

 ```ts
 interface Token<T extends TokenTypes> extends BaseNode {